 But no matter how you look at it, not everything brings the same value.
 So my personal suggestions are these:

 - Startup is a great option if you have a small yet important business website.
 It’s quite affordable considering the features and support you get.

 - If you’re building or designing websites for clients as an agency or freelancer, Scale offers the best value.
 If you’d host all of the 30 allowed websites, the price would drop to $7.25 per site.

 Of course, your individual needs might be very different.
-So see what kind of requirements you have and pick an option that suits your business.
+So see what kind of requirements you have and pick the best business hosting for your project.

 If you’re looking for the cheapest deal, pick Startup with an annual subscription.
 That’s the advertised $22.50/mo and $270 in total.
 After the first year ends, the plan will renew at the regular $300/year rate.